-North Norfolk District Council's Corporate Plan 2019 - 23 sets out the Council's priorities until 2023.
+North Norfolk District Council's Corporate Plan 2023 to 2027 sets out the Council's priorities until 2027.
 It guides business decisions to ensure that the council is well-run and able to meet its objectives.

-The Corporate Plan is a strategic document, listing the priorities for council actions for the period 2019 to 2023, giving the shared vision and values and listing the priority areas on which the council intends to concentrate its efforts:
+The Corporate Plan is a strategic document, listing the priorities for council actions for the period 2023 to 2027, giving a shared vision and values, and listing the priority areas on which the council intends to concentrate its efforts: